-3.7.4 6th Year Funding and Teaching Fellowships
+3.7.4 6th Year Funding and Teaching Fellowships (only applicable to students admitted prior to 2024)

 The one exception regarding automatic eligibility for TF positions if one has received five years of Graduate School funding by the end of Year 5 comes through the "6th Year Funding" program.
 IMPORTANTLY, "6th Year Funding" does NOT mean that any Yale Graduate students are guaranteed six years of funding by the Graduate School.
 Someone who has received funding for their first five years in a Ph.D. program - in Anthropology, this would have included two years of stipend support while taking courses and two years while teaching, plus one year's support from the University Dissertation Writing Fellowship - can become eligible for a sixth year of funding if their adviser and the DGS certify to the relevant Graduate School dean that they will finish their dissertation by the end of their sixth year (where this means by August of that year; they do not have to submit their dissertation by the March 15 deadline).
 The DGS nominates candidates for 6th Year Funding if they meet this criterion; the Dean then decides whether to approve the nomination.
 Students who are awarded 6th year funding must accept TF positions (or other eligible positions - for example, those involving work managing Peabody Museum collections) that they are offered to receive their stipends.
+However, in the event that no positions are available, they will still receive stipends.